-As the number of foster families grows, institutions are beginning to close.
+As the number of foster families grew, institutions began to close.

 Seven year old Anton said the best thing about living in a foster family was that he only has one mamma.

-By training professionals in supporting children in their own families we are helping to prevent children from entering institutions in the first place.
+By training professionals in supporting children in their own families, and raising awareness about the need for foster carers, we are helping to prevent children from entering institutions in the first place.

 Read about how our Exchange Visits have also made a huge difference to countless Belarusian children.